-Template Identifier 32-726-03T Rev 1
+Template Identifier 32-726-03T Rev 0

-Document Identifier 229-T2204 Rev 1
+Document Identifier Rev 1

-Effective Date April 2022
+Effective Date August 2023

-- 13. Ensure that their contractors (whom they intend appointing) have made detailed provision for the cost of safety and health measures throughout the project. - 14.
+- 11. Ensure that all employees are conversant with all relevant work procedures and that they adhere to such procedures.
+Similarly (without removing the appointed contractors' responsibilities), ensure that their appointed contractors and their employees are conversant with all relevant work procedures and that they adhere to such procedures. - 12.
+Co-ordinate the activities of all the appointed contractors in the interests of safety and health: - 13.
+Ensure that their contractors (whom they intend appointing) have made detailed provision for the cost of safety and health measures throughout the project. - 14.
 Stop his /her employees and any appointed contractors if such work poses a threat to the health and safety of persons or a risk of degradation to the environment. - 15.
 Take reasonable steps to ensure cooperation between all their appointed contractors. - 16.
 Ensure that Eskom OHS requirements are communicated to the appointed contractors, evaluate, and assess the appointed contractors OHS files.
 Only appoint contractors who are competent to do work, have satisfied the OHS compliance requirements and satisfied that the contractor has the necessary competencies and resources to perform the work safely. - 17.
 Appoint full-time competent employees in writing to supervise the performance of all specified work throughout the contract period. - 18.
 Ensure that the supervisor or manager do not supervise work on any site other than the site for which such supervisor has been appointed for. - 19.
 Not victimise or dismiss employees, by virtue of the employee's divulging health and safety information or suspecting such information has been divulged, in the interests of health and safety requirements. - 20.
 Follow a process of disciplinary action if any of their employees or their appointed contractor employees have transgressed any of the requirements of the health and safety specification, safety and health plans, site rules or any other requirements. - 21.
 Before the commencement of work, review the submitted baseline risk assessments to include site or emerging risks.
 This should be done by a competent person appointed in writing with a view to identify hazardous and potentially hazardous work operations. - 22.
 Ensure that pre-task risk assessments are conducted and documented daily and prior to the starting of any new task, irrespective of whether it is a repetitive task or not. - 23.
 Must ensure that an organisation medical surveillance programme for the duration of the contract is in place and maintained. - 24.
 Prior to having pre-employment and periodic medicals fitness examinations conducted, person/man job specifications must be compiled and handed to the occupational health practitioner. - 25.
 Issue risk-based personal protective equipment (PPE) as a measure of last resort to their employees, inspect such equipment regularly and ensure recipients of PPE are trained in the proper use, care and where necessary, the maintenance of PPE; - Note: should the Main contractor or his/her appointed contractors entertain visitors on site, they will be held responsible for the provision and wearing PPE. - 26.
 Must have a substance abuse program which must be in line with Eskom requirements. - 27.
 Ensure that all incidents are reported and investigated timeously by competent incident investigators as and aligned with 32-95 requirements. - 28.
-Be involved in all of their appointed contractor's incident investigations. - 29.
-When appointing contractors, advise the project manager in writing timeously and obtain his/her approval prior to them commencing work.
+Be involved in all of their appointed contractor's incident investigations.